mbrukman/why-svelte/readme.md

-[Svelte is its own language](https://gist.github.com/Rich-Harris/0f910048478c2a6505d1c32185b61934) not plain HTML+CSS+JS, increasing the risks of adoption, but happily it adheres closely to the web platform outside of its own targeted enhancements.
+[Svelte is its own language](https://gist.github.com/Rich-Harris/0f910048478c2a6505d1c32185b61934) not plain HTML+CSS+JS, increasing the risks of adoption, but it adheres closely to the web platform outside of its own targeted enhancements.
 Svelte changes some of JavaScript’s semantics to support useful features by extending/reusing/reinterpreting valid syntax.